 US immigration law imposes harsh consequences including deportation for drug-related convictions.

 Any non-citizen facing criminal charges should retain counsel as soon as possible to try to get the charge dismissed or changed to a non-deportable offense.
-Learn more about the criminal defense of immigrants in Nevada.

 7. Related offenses